SwisscomTrustServices/AIS-Postman-Samples/docs/Q-&-A-all-topics-English.md

   * A serial number is related to each customer evidence which we store in our back-end.

-  * Once the password was changed due to for example a password reset, or the MobileID app was reinstaleed then a serial number mismatch can appear.
+  * Once the password was changed due to, for example, a password reset, or the MobileID app was reinstaled then a serial number mismatch can appear.
 This means that the serial number is no longer associated to the customer evidence which we store for that particular customer.

   * Remediation: the user has to re-identify himself.